Jules Guesde

 Jules Bazile, known as Jules Guesde ([ʒyl ɡɛːd]; 11 November 1845 – 28 July 1922) was a French socialist journalist and politician.
+For a period he was editor of the socialist newspaper La Petite République.

 Guesde was the inspiration for a famous quotation by Karl Marx.
 Shortly before Marx died in 1883, he wrote a letter to Guesde and Paul Lafargue, both of whom already claimed to represent "Marxist" principles.
 Marx accused them of "revolutionary phrase-mongering".
 This exchange is the source of Marx's remark, reported by Friedrich Engels: "ce qu'il y a de certain c'est que moi, je ne suis pas marxiste" ("what is certain is that [if they are Marxists], [then] I myself am not a Marxist").

 Biography

 Early years

-Jules Bazile was born in Paris, on the Ile-St-Louis.
+Jules Bazile was born in Paris, on the Île-St-Louis.
 He began his career as a clerk in the Interior Ministry.
 He wrote in republican newspapers under the Second Empire and chose "Jules Guesde" as a pen name after his mother's name, Eléonore Guesde.
 On the outbreak of the Franco-Prussian War, he was editing Les Droits de l'Homme at Montpellier, and had to take refuge in Geneva in 1871 from a prosecution instituted on account of articles which had appeared in his paper in defence of the Paris Commune.
 There he read the works of Karl Marx.

 In 1876, he returned to France to become one of the chief French advocates of Marxism, being imprisoned for six months in 1878 for taking part in the first Parisian International Congress.
 He edited at different times Les Droits de l’Homme, Le Cri du peuple, and Le Socialiste, but his best-known organ was the weekly Égalité.